 The request sequence in the TYPO3 Core looks like this:

 - HTTP request to

 - internally public backend route

 /mainsince an existing and valid backend user session was found + HTTP redirect to

 Please keep in mind these steps are part of a mitigation strategy, which requires to be aware of mentioned implications when implementing custom web applications.

 Using the UriBuilder API, you can generate any kind of URL for the Backend, may it be

 a module, a typical route or an AJAX call.
 Therefore use either

-that can be casted to string when needed.
-Furthermore does the UriBuilder automatically
+that can be cast to string when needed.
+Furthermore does the

 // Using a route identifier $uriBuilder = GeneralUtility::makeInstance(UriBuilder::class); $uri = $uriBuilder->buildUriFromRoute('web_layout', ['id' => $pageId]); // Using a route path $uriBuilder = GeneralUtility::makeInstance(UriBuilder::class); $uri = $uriBuilder->buildUriFromRoutePath( '/record/edit', [ 'edit' => [ 'pages' => [ 123 => 'edit' ] ] ] );